Mountain climbing is my experience of choice for connectedness to myself, the earth and to God.

 This is why I love the thirteeners of the Colorado Mountains more than the fourteeners.
 We are often the only ones on the mountain, even on a holiday weekend.
 The fourteeners have almost become highways of people.

 When I am no longer able, or willing to go mountain climbing, I will own a horse to take me deep into the wilderness of the Colorado Mountains, where I will gaze at the mountains that I once climbed.
 I will then climb the mountains only in my mind’s eye.
 I pray that day is far away.

 May you find your own Peace and Connectedness in the Cathedral of Nature.
 If mountain climbing calls to you, may you always be safe and respective of the amazing way that the Universe can heal your body-mind-soul!

 ‘It is not the mountain we conquer but ourselves.’ ~ Sir Edmund Hillary

 Below Left: Mount Meeker, Center: the Ship’s Prow, Right: Long’s Peak

 Rocky Mountain National Park, Colorado

-Since writing this article, my husband and I successfully climbed Mount Meeker in August of 2011.
-Our route was the Loft Culoir, to the left of the Ship's Prow.
-You can see the large snow-filled culoir in the center of the photograph, above.
+Since writing this article, my husband and I successfully climbed Mount Meeker.
+Our route was the Loft Couloir, to the left of the Ship's Prow.
+You can see the large snow-filled couloir in the center of the photograph, above.
 We had climbed Long's Peak quite a few years earlier.
 Both mountains are in Rocky Mountain National Park, Colorado.